jaketbailey/app-eng-lego/README.md

 The store page is the primary page of the application.
 This is where users can add items to their basket, search for products, filter products and enter product pages.

 By default, the add to basket button on the main store page will only add 1 item to the basket.
 This is to make the storefront as simple as possible and therefore easier to use.
 If you want to add more than one item to the basket, you can click the add to basket button multiple times or visit the product page where you can add multiple items to the basket.
 Adding items to the basket will also give a visual feedback from adding as the button updates for a period of time saying 'Added x items to basket' and the stock number changes.
-I made the decision to not include a quantity selection on the storefront page after taking inspiration from the [Lego Store](https://www.lego.com/en-GB/store).
+I made the decision to not include a quantity selection on the storefront page after taking inspiration from the Lego Store (Home | Official LEGO® Shop GB, n.d.).

 The filter/search page acts similarly to the main storefront where on the storefront you can search or filter and then the relevant products will be displayed on the page based on the parameters.